voidmous/my.reveal.js/react_summary/04_react_intro.md

 ### Redux VS Flux

-* Created by Dan Dan Abramov
+* Created by Dan Abramov
 * `Redux = reducer + Flux`
 * More strict to control data flow than Flux
-  - Single Source of Truth
+  - Single source of truth
-  - Dispatcher simplified to `store.dispatch()`
+  - Dispatcher got simplified to `store.dispatch()`
   - State is read-only (no direct write)
   - Changes are made with pure functions (`reducer`)